 These processes are crucial to maintaining good governance procedures for school boards and other government bodies.
 After board members have been sworn into their new roles, they can begin to assume their duties, and the board can work through restructuring board officer positions.

 This is where the real work begins!
 An effective school board member is an individual who is willing to take advantage of opportunities for growth and development (through board training, encouraging relationships, or utilizing new technology) that support accomplishing district goals toward student success.

 Use Technology to Increase Board Effectiveness

 Leveraging the Community by Diligent, board members can maintain vital documents and materials related to board responsibilities and effectiveness.
 Meeting agendas, past meeting minutes, policy manuals, strategic plans, goal information, and orientation or training resources are all significant materials related to board functions.

-Serving as a representative for one's community on the school board is an exciting opportunity to make real change and improvement to student achievement.
-Board members may leverage resources and technology to do their best work to accomplish goals.
-There are many different factors one must take into consideration before running for election to serve on the school board.
+Winning school board membership is an exciting and satisfying moment after the challenge of running for school board.
+But it’s also an opportunity to make real change and improvement to student achievement.
+Board members may leverage resources and technology to do their best work to accomplish goals, but the most important thing is that school board members are prepared to serve.

 If they’re ready, willing and able to put in the time and energy to improve student experiences, they’re ready for school board membership.
 Technology can make their membership easier, but ultimately successful school boards and their members all start with a vision for a better, more successful district.